-- Ensuring that pupils are treated fairly, equally and firmly ; - A quiet word or gesture to show approval; - Matching work with pupil's abilities; A prize/reward carefully noted by the teacher to ensure that all children at regular stages during the school year are rewarded for effort/behaviour/skill etc. Teachers creating moments of success and then acknowledging them. - A comment in a pupil's exercise book; - A phone call home; - A visit to another member of staff or the Principal for commendation; - A word of praise in front of a group or class; - Delegating some responsibility or privilege ; - A mention to a parent written or verbal; - Teacher records improvement in the behaviour of a disruptive pupil; - Implementation of Programmes such as Circle Time to promote positive behaviour. - Entry of records of good behaviour to be noted by teachers in a 'Brilliant Behaviour Book' and to be read out at half term assemblies by the Principal.
-The brilliant behaviour book will be passed around weekly. - ABC assemblies held at the end of every month and good behaviour is read out for all to hear. - Friends Programme will be taught in some classes. - PAX tootles to promote confidence and build friendships. - PAX quiet used in class and school yard, and outings. - Playworks introduced in November 2019 to promote a happy, safe and active break for all children.
-High 5, fair play, hard luck and other words of encouragement are promoted and recognised by staff on yard duty. - Recording good PAX in corridor instantly by writing names on PAX sticky notes for a draw at ABC assembly.
+- Ensuring that pupils are treated fairly, equally and firmly; - A guiet word or gesture to show approval: - Matching work with pupil's abilities; A prize/reward carefully noted by the teacher to ensure that all children at regular stages during the school year are rewarded for effort/behaviour/skill etc. Teachers creating moments of success and then acknowledging them. - A comment in a pupil's exercise book; - A visit to another member of staff or the Principal for commendation : - A word of praise in front of a group or class; - Delegating some responsibility or privilege; - A mention to a parent written or verbal; - Teacher records improvement in the behaviour of a disruptive pupil; - Implementation of Programmes such as Circle Time to promote positive behaviour. - Entry of records of good behaviour to be noted by teachers in a 'Brilliant Behaviour Book' and to be read out at half term assemblies by the Principal.
+The brilliant behaviour book will be passed around weekly. - ABC assemblies held at the end of every half term and good behaviour is read out for all to hear. - Friends Programme will be taught in some classes. - PAX tootles to promote confidence and build friendships. - PAX guiet used in class and school yard, and outings. - Playworks introduced in November 2019 to promote a happy, safe and active break for all children.